Composition Date: 2018

 Scoring: 2tpt, hn, tbn, tuba (or btbn)

-At the time when I set out to write this piece, I was creating a portfolio of works that focused on the musical expression of joy.
-Little did I know that, by choosing to set one of these pieces for a brass quintet, I couldn’t have chosen a better ‘sound palette’!
+When I set out to write this piece, I was creating a portfolio of works that focused on the musical expression of joy (an emotion I have written about here).
+Little did I know that, by choosing to set one of these pieces for a brass quintet, I couldn’t have chosen a better sound palette!